solid/authentication-panel/oidc-authentication.md

 _This section is non-normative_

-As this specification builds upon existing web standards, all security considerations from OAuth, OIDC, and DPoP specifications may also apply unless otherwise indicated.
+As this specification builds upon existing web standards, security considerations from OAuth, OIDC, and DPoP specifications may also apply unless otherwise indicated.
 The following considerations should be reviewed by implementors and system/s architects of this specification.